Complete guide for employee benefits:

 2. Paid leave

 This is paid time off given to your employees.
-This includes maternity & paternity leave, adoption leave, and holiday allowances.
-Read more about maternity and paternity leave in our guide.
+This includes maternity and paternity leave, adoption leave, and holiday allowances.

 Prioritise your team’s wellbeing and keep them happy with subsidised gym memberships and fitness classes.

 Prioritising your team’s mental health is more important now than ever.
-It’s so important to know the steps you can take to support your team through the best and also the toughest times.
+It’s vital to know the steps you can take to support your team through the best and also the toughest times.

-Childcare can be a HUGE cost for parents.
-It can be a massive help for employers to ease the financial burden for employees.
+Childcare can be a huge cost for parents.
+So providing childcare benefits is a massive help for employers to ease the financial burden for parent employees.

-“Ben’s Workplace Nursery Scheme…has had a huge impact financially on my family, and I’m so grateful for that.” - Alicia Riley, People & Talent Lead at Ben
+“Ben’s Workplace Nursery Scheme...has had a huge impact financially on my family, and I’m so grateful for that”

 Setting aside a dedicated budget for learning and development supports your team’s growth within your company.
-A flexible budget is a great way to do this.
+One great way to do this is through a flexible budget.

 Salary sacrifice schemes are government funded and exempt from tax.
 These are paid for by the employee from their gross salary (before tax).